jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 # tag: speaking
 ---

 <p class="subtitle">There are often situations where we need to hide content on a page, either temporarily or permanently.
-Different techniques will have differing impacts on accessibility, and certain methods are more appropriate for certain situations.</p>
+Different techniques will impact accessibility in different ways, and this post will explain which technique is appropriate in certain situations.</p>

 <!--
 I want to quickly cover some of those situations, and which method would be appropriate to ensure web accessibility.  -->